 Certain substances, like drugs or alcohol, can dull your senses and slow your reaction time to danger.
 Be aware when you’re out.
 Watch for any tampering with your drinks.
 If you have too much to drink, have a close friend or relative drive you home or pick you up.

-Call Mezrano Law Firm Today
+Call Mezrano Law Firm Today If You Are a Victim of a Violent Crime

 If you have been a victim of a violent crime, you deserve compensation.
-To call a personal injury lawyer call (205) 654-8139.
-Our team is here to help you in this difficult time.